 It is anticipated that these structures may include additional buoyancy for lowering operations.
 After installation, the foundations should be inspected and monitored to ensure that installation has been achieved in accordance with plans.

-14.6.9 Platform

-The platform may be installed over previously installed seafloor foundations, well templates, and/or tendons.
-Careful consideration should be paid to the ballasting system, temporary mooring, and/or positioning systems, etc., when positioning the platform over the location.

-14.6.10 Tendons
+14.4.9 Tendons Transportation and Installation

-14.6.10.1 General
+14.4.9.1 General

 Developing a concept and a procedure for installation of a tendon is intimately linked with the tendon design process.
 See Section 9, Tendons.
-It is recommended that the designer and installer work closely together in developing an installation plan.
+It is recommended that the designer and installer work closely together in developing a transportation and installation plan.
+Tendon installation is to be conducted in accordance with the project schedule after the tendon foundation is ready.

 In view of the variety of configurations and design features that may be involved in a specific tendon design, it is not reasonable to attempt to outline detailed installation procedures.
 Regardless of the specifics of the design of an individual tendon or tendon system, the installation operations will involve the sequential completion of tasks discussed below.

-14.6.10.2 Preparing to Install Tendons
+A general and more detailed step by step process is described in the Annexe as well.

+The transportation and handling of tendons between the fabrication site and the platform requires careful evaluation to ensure that the tendons, including the connectors, coatings, anodes and other appurtenances, are not damaged.
+Procedures should be evaluated following the guidance of API 2A-WSD.
+Consideration should also be given to the need for protection of tendons and tendon components during storage and handling following fabrication and prior to transportation.
+Protection means may include, but are not limited to, temporary coatings and coverings.

+14.4.9.2 Tendon Installation Preparation

 The following is a partial list of tasks the designer and installer should consider in developing procedures to be followed in preparation for tendon installation: